-Rebecca Balter’s story begins long before she was even born.
+Rebecca Balter’s story began long before she was born.
 Balter comes from a long line of entrepreneurs; her family built a successful bank in Dresden, Germany at the turn of the 20th century.
 In fact, the family believed so much in building a legacy for their employees, that it was the first institution in Germany to have a pension plan, and it ended up being the model for the country’s governmental pension plans.
-But in the 1930’s, Germany was changing and things took a turn for the family and the business.
-Their bank was one of the first Jewish owned businesses to be seized.
+But in the 1930s, Germany was changing, and things took a turn for the family and the business.
+Their bank was one of the first Jewish-owned businesses to be seized.

-When the government began offering restitution payments in the 1990’s, if you could prove that your assets had been seized during that time, you could get the value back.
+In the 1990s the government began offering restitution payments, and if you could prove that your assets had been seized during that time, you could get the value back.
 Balter credits her Great Uncle, who she says dedicated large amounts of time and effort into making sure they could access those funds to make things right for her family.
 It was during that time period when she says her class status shifted almost overnight.

 “My parents had already instilled in me the value of knowledge and education, always stressing the importance of becoming a citizen of the world.
 I was taught to look up to people who were doing good, not making money,” she said.
 “But now there was this very real change in our family wealth that happened at the same time that I was being personally politicized and radicalized.
 My upbringing and the timing of my own life challenges really made it easier for me to take on the shift in a responsible way,” she said.

-Balter came out as queer in her late teens, and when she began college at Columbia in New York, she became very involved in the Columbia Queer Alliance, which generally led to her being exposed to other social justice organizations.
-It was there that she credits the framework she understands around power, equity, and privilege.
+Balter came out as queer in her late teens, and when she began college at Columbia University in New York, she became very involved in the Columbia Queer Alliance, which generally led to her exposure to other social justice organizations.
+It was there that she credits the framework she internalized around power, equity, and privilege.
 But her journey to becoming an advocate was not a usual one.

-After obtaining her Bachelor’s degree in Biology, she gained her PhD in Neurobiology from the University of North Carolina at Chapel Hill.
+After obtaining her bachelor’s degree in biology, she received her PhD in neurobiology from the University of North Carolina at Chapel Hill.
 She was trained as a scientist, but left the lab when she felt she had a different calling.

 And so she does.
 Balter works with Resource Generation, a group she was connected with in college that organizes young people with wealth and class privilege in the United States to become transformative leaders working towards the equitable distribution of wealth, land, and power.
 She says that when she was younger, she always thought about equity in terms of race, sex, and gender, but never class, it wasn’t until she was connected to Resource Generation that she learned how to use her wealth privilege for social change.